RobertTalbert/discretecs/MTH325-Fall2024/course-docs/Sample Final Exam W24.md

 ![Skill 6](sample-final-5g.png)
 ![Skill 6 second graph](sample-final-5h.png)

 Are $G$ and $H$ isomorphic?
 State your answer ("yes" or "no").
 Then, if they are isomorphic, give an explicit isomorphism that maps the vertex set of $G$ onto that of $H$.
-If they are not isomorphic, give a brief but complete explanation why.
-(Explanations consisting of "You can't rearrange one into the other" are not valid.)
+If they are not isomorphic, give a brief but complete explanation why that uses a particular isomorphism invariant.
+(Informal explanations are not valid.)